keeliman/vibevoice/README.md

 * Make sure that you have CUDA >= 12.4 and cuDNN >= 9.x
 * I had some trouble at first with Ubuntu 24.04, so I did the following:
+* Attention: DO NOT do this if your are a WSL user (https://docs.nvidia.com/cuda/wsl-user-guide/index.html)

 ```bash
 sudo apt update && sudo apt upgrade